Iconic Turkish actor Tarık Akan buried in Istanbul

 L'ACTUALITÉ LA PLUS LUE DE LA SEMAINE

-Tags: turkey, turkey news, Istanbul, arts, culture, cinema, film, movie, Tutku Şenen, turkey culture, Declan Mcveigh, Cannes, cannes film festival, turkey arts, turkish culture, istanbul culture, turkish cinema, europe culture, Berlin, Antalya, Tarik Akan, berlin film festival, antalya film festival, golden orange award, golden orange award for best actor, burial, burial turkey, burial istanbul
+Tags: Istanbul, arts, culture, cinema, film, movie, Tutku Şenen, turkey culture, Declan Mcveigh, Cannes, cannes film festival, turkey arts, turkish culture, istanbul culture, turkish cinema, europe culture, Berlin, Antalya, Tarik Akan, berlin film festival, antalya film festival, golden orange award, golden orange award for best actor, burial, burial turkey, burial istanbul